ocaml-flambda/flambda-backend/HACKING.md

 These commands will prompt you for the arguments to be passed to the compiler.
 Usually this includes the location of a test `.ml` file to be compiled (note that `~` will not be expanded, so using a full path is often necessary).
-Compiler command line flags may also be passed this way (e.g., `-extension` flags).
+Compiler command line flags may also be passed this way (e.g., `-extension-universe` flags).

 Once at the ocamldebugger's `(ocd)` prompt, you are ready to set breakpoints